Design Freemium

 • Template library: 2M+ free templates for social media, presentations, documents, videos, print and more — filterable by format, industry and style.

-• Brand Kit: Save your brand colors, fonts and logos for consistent use across all designs (1 Kit in Free, unlimited in Pro).
+• Brand Kit: Save brand colors, fonts and logos for consistent use across all designs (1 Kit in Free, unlimited in Pro).

 • Content scheduler: Plan and publish designs directly to social media channels from within Canva (Pro).